March 3 - 4

 Inside Cloud 9: A Day in the Life of the Dreamers

-By Austen Nuckols and Katy Burke
+By Austin Nuckols and Katy Burke

 The Dreamers brings developmentally delayed young adults together with typical adults performing an original or adapted musical annually.
 Inside Cloud 9 is an original musical drawn from actual events.
 You meet the characters of the group as they interact with each other and their community.
 Learn how the unique idiosyncrasies and coping mechanisms of those on the autism spectrum are often misinterpreted.
 Laugh and cry through the ups and downs of the consequences that often ensue, which include being arrested, losing a job and various problems they encounter with social interactions, all the while giving support to their friends. with acts of kindness.